 On CT, mediastinal involvement may appear similar to lymphoma, with numerous enlarged nodes.
 Direct infiltration of adjacent structures is more common.
 Small cell carcinoma of the lung is the most common cause of SVC obstruction, due to both compression/thrombosis and/or direct infiltration 2.

-SCLCs are usually characterised as a mass lesion, where necrosis and haemorrhage are both common.
+SCLCs are usually characterized as a mass lesion, where necrosis and hemorrhage are both common.
 Only rarely they present as a solitary pulmonary nodule.